nmccrea/sample_app/README.markdown

 This is the sample application for [*Ruby on Rails Tutorial: Learn Rails by Example*](http://railstutoria.org) by [Michael Hartl](http://michaelhartl.com).

-Built by Nick McCrea.
+Built by Nick McCrea, November 2010.

+A Twitter-clone application.
+Includes a 158-example test suite.
 With the exception of image files, all material is hand-made during the tutorial.

-A Twitter-clone application.
-Includes a 158-test test suite.